Friday, February 4, 2011

 A couple of weeks ago, I headed up to Beverly Hills for a photo shoot with Drag Queen Extraordinaire, the fabulous Lady Vajayjay.
 Our goal was to have some fun on Rodeo Drive, taking pictures and spreading a bit of drag queen fabulosity on the unsuspecting public.
 It seems we got a little more than we bargained for!

 The first part of our shoot went without a hitch.
 Dressed in purple satin majesty, she dazzled in diamonds at the Hotel Beverly Wilshire.
 Recreating the "Pretty Woman" walk up Rodeo Drive, she sashayed to cat calls from tour busses, and received applause from the store owners.
 "Is that RuPaul???"
 "Work it, Girl!"
 The tourists were thrilled to see this elegant LadyBoy, working her purple stilettos with her diva attitude in hyperdrive.
 Three different Rodeo Drive stores invited us in and allowed her to pose in their store front window displays.
 The Judith Leiber Store actually gave her a $4000 clutch purse to pose with, and Judith Leiber shopping bag to take home.
 So many people were clearly thrilled with the theatrics of it all.
-For a tourist from the mid west, short of a Tom Cruise siting, this was AWESOME.
+For a tourist from the mid west, short of a Tom Cruise sighting, this was AWESOME.
 It got annoying at one point because so many people wanted their pictures taken with her and we were losing light!
 It was during her second costume change that things went South....

 She had changed into a bright yellow, mid drift showing, Carmen Miranda confection, complete with bright yellow hair, red trimmed ruffles, and red, high heeled ComeF**kMe pumps.
 Posing beside the lamppost on Via Rodeo, I got ONE shot away when a Russian security guard named "Anatoli" pounced on us and with derision and disgust in his eyes, said "You can't shoot here."
 HUH?
 I looked around at the 7 groups of tourists also taking photos and I said "Why not?"
 Barely able to contain his obvious dislike of a man dressed in women's clothing, he replied "Because this is private property.
 You have to leave."
 We calmly and politely pointed out the groups of people doing exactly what we were doing and asked why he was asking US to leave.
 He simply replied again that Via Rodeo was "private property" and we had to leave.
 That's when all hell broke loose because hell hath no fury like a drag queen scorned.
 Lady Vajayjay is part Thai and part Puerto Rican and her Puerto Rico side exploded all over his Russian ass.
 "ARE YOU DISCRIMINATING AGAINST ME?
 You are seriously discriminating against me??
 This is the fucking UNITED STATES OF AMERICA in 2011 and you can't discriminate against me!"
 To that he replied that a permit is required for a commercial shoot and this was private property and he wanted us to leave immediately.

 As a photographer, I know my rights and obligations, and I happen to know that he was 100% correct.
 I didn't have a permit and I don't have the right to shoot on private property if they don't want me to.
 I was ok with that, my objection was with the fact that he didn't even ask if I had a permit before he accosted us so rudely.
 We certainly didn't look like we were commercial photographers.
 I wasn't using strobe lights, reflectors, large lenses.
 I didn't have a stylist with me, make up people, assistants.
 We looked like every other tourist group taking pictures in Beverly Hills, except that I was taking pictures of a man in a dress.
-CLEARLY, this homophobic manly man was reacting to that element and his enforcement of the "rules" were very obviously based on that fact.
+CLEARLY, this homophobic manly man was reacting to that element and his SELECTIVE enforcement of the "rules" were very obviously based on that fact.
 I still cringe when I recall the way that man looked at Lady V, with so much contempt and THAT is what put the fire in MY belly.

 Needless to say, it wasn't pretty.
 As we left to move to the public sidewalk (while everyone else was allowed to continue taking photos ), Lady Vajayjay was spitting fire and venom.
 Her drama queen mouth was flappin' and her hands were flyin', she was PISSED!
 As she teetered up the cobblestone roadway, spouting off about discrimination and having served in the United States Navy and how she'd like to kick someone's ass, she yelled out, "Don't let the dress fool ya, FUCKER!!"
 When we got on to the public area of Rodeo Drive, out of site of the Russian Mafia, we waited to see if they would follow us.
 Sure enough, in the absence of the liquid courage a bottle of Stoli would provide, Russian Security had called for "back up" and TWO guards came to make sure we were not taking pictures on the perimeter.
 This was the final indignity, as if the fact that Lady Vajayjays false eyelashes falling off in the middle of her tirade against the Russian guard wasn't enough.
 We marched over to the new Goon, and I said, "I understand that you didn't make the rules and you are only trying to enforce them, but what I DON'T understand is your selective enforcement of the rules.
 Explain that to me, because it certainly looks like discrimination against this drag queen, disguised as rule enforcement."
 Refusing to be baited into a discussion, he asked if we would like to talk to the Via Rodeo management and then proceeded to escort us up Rodeo Drive and into the Management Offices.